WordPress/gutenberg/packages/block-editor/README.md

 ### useBlockEditContext

 The `useBlockEditContext` hook provides information about the block this hook is being used in.
-It retuns an object with the `name`, `isSelected` state and the `clientId` of he block.
+It returns an object with the `name`, `isSelected` state, and the `clientId` of the block.
-It is usefull if you want to create custom hooks that need access to the current blocks clientId but don't want to rely on the data getting passed in as a parameter.
+It is useful if you want to create custom hooks that need access to the current blocks clientId but don't want to rely on the data getting passed in as a parameter.

 ### useBlockProps